Tips about roads, sights and other good stuff from Grímsstaðir to Holtavörðuheiði in North Iceland

 Also, please be aware that off-road driving is against the law in Iceland as it causes real and irreversible damage to the Icelandic nature that could take decades to heal.
 Please do not drive off roads even if you see tire tracks!

 Well, we have now completed the third part of the ring road.
 We hope you enjoyed the ride.
-We will continue our journey through West Iceland soon.
+We will continue our journey through West Iceland soon, check out all other blogs in the Driving in Iceland blog series below.

 Until next time friends,